ST10493362/WedePortfolioOfEvidence/README.md

 Improved layout scaling across desktop, tablet, and mobile views.
 Ensured images resize proportionally and maintain proper spacing on smaller screens.
 Verified that navigation becomes a responsive stacked layout on smaller displays.

+JavaScript Enhancements
+Added sticky navigation bar functionality so the menu becomes visible, glowing, and fixed at the top while scrolling.
+Added JavaScript form validation and confirmation messages for both the Enquiry and Contact forms.
+Implemented feedback messages when forms are submitted so users clearly know their action succeeded.
+Included fail-safe logic in JavaScript using optional chaining to prevent script errors if a form does not exist on a specific page (?.addEventListener()).
+Prepared structure for future enhancements like image modals and dynamic loading.

+Forms & User Experience
+Created a fully functioning Enquiry form with fields for name, email, inquiry type, and message.
+Updated the Contact page form to collect name, email, and a detailed message.
+Added client-side validation for required fields.
+Contact form now triggers the user's default email client with the message content using a mailto: link.
+Displayed form success messages to improve user feedback and UX.